trolldbois/pytan/README.md

 PyTan was created to solve for the following needs:
   1. Create a python library to provide an easy set of methods for programmatically interfacing with Tanium via the SOAP API
   2. Create a set of command line scripts that utilize the python library that handle the argument parsing, thereby providing non-python users with command line access to the functionality provided by the methods inside of the python library

+Things PyTan can do right now:
+  1. Ask parsed questions (just like in the console)
+  2. Ask manually built questions
+  3. Get object data for the following object types: saved question, question, sensor, package, action, group
+  4. Transform the data and save the transformation into a file for any response into the following types:
+    1. csv: will transform the response from Tanium into a CSV document
+    7. json: will transform the response from Tanium into a JSON document
+    4. xml: will transform the response from Tanium into an XML document
+    2. raw.xml: will save the raw XML response from Tanium with no transformation
+    3. raw.response: will save the raw HTTP response from Tanium with no transformation
+    5. raw.request: will save the raw HTTP request to Tanium with no transformation

+Things PyTan can **NOT** do right now:
+  1. Pass parameters for parsed questions
+  2. Pass parameters for manual questions
+  3. Pass filters for manual questions
+  4. Pass Options for anything
+  5. Add object for saved question, sensor, package, action, group

 [TOC](#table-of-contents)